waffleio/waffleio-gh-actions/action-checklistchecker/README.md

 1. Create a `.github/main.workflow` in your GitHub repo.
 2. Add the following code to the `main.workflow` file and commit it to the repo's `master` branch.
 ```
-workflow "Comment on New Issues" {
+workflow "Issue Checklist Checker" {
-  resolves = ["AddComment"]
+  resolves = ["CheckChecklist"]
   on = "issues"
 }

-action "AddComment" {
+action "CheckChecklist" {
   uses = "waffleio/gh-actions/action-checklistchecker@master"
   secrets = ["GITHUB_TOKEN"]
 }
 ```
-3. Create a new issue!
-4. Clock on the Actions tab in your repo.
-You should see a new action that was recently triggered when you created the new issue.
-After a few seconds, there should be a comment on your issue.
+3. Whenever you create, update, close, or reopen an issue, the action will run!

 ### Debugging
 If you've followed the steps above and it isn't working, trying the following: